 It is the first and most important industrial hub in Lagos.
-This neighbourhood is where all the foremost industries of Lagos were first established and flourished.
-As a result, it has been tagged as an industrial zone and has been the tech hub of all the industrial activities for over one century now.
+This neighborhood is where all the foremost industries of Lagos were first established and flourished.
+As a result, it has been tagged as an industrial zone and has been the tech hub of all industrial activities for over one century now.

-You can get any service here like banks, hospitals and malls for your daily use.
+You can get any service here like banks, hospitals, and malls for your daily use.
 There are also hotels and restaurants available for your accommodation needs.

 Both private and public schools can be found in Yaba.
-The University of Lagos, Lagos state university and Lagos teaching hospital can all be found in Yaba besides other tech hubs.
+The University of Lagos, Lagos state university, and Lagos teaching hospital can all be found in Yaba besides other tech hubs.

 4. Ibeju Lekki

 The roads in Ibeju Lekki are generally good for both commercial and residential purposes.
 However, some areas still need some improvement.
-Although, the Lagos state government is currently channelling wonderful resources into the area to see improvements.
+Although, the Lagos state government is currently channeling wonderful resources into the area to see improvements.

 The major roads are wide enough to allow free flow of traffic and they are relatively free from street hawkers, unlike other parts of Lagos State.
-The area is also well lit at night because of street lights along major highways and streets.
+The area is also well-lit at night because of street lights along major highways and streets.

 Some of the popular estates there are Amen Estates at Eleko.
 It has some of the best schools too, including Lagos Business School.
 It’s one of the best places to live in Lagos currently.
-Accommodations and landed properties are also slightly cheaper and more affordable than other places at the moment.
+Accommodations and landed properties are also slightly cheaper and more affordable than in other places at the moment.